syossan27/pre-oom-killer/README.md

 # Pre OOM Killer

+## Notice

+Pre OOM Killer is under development!
+The service I am working on is working fine, but please be careful with it.

+I am also open to your requests and ideas.
+I can't say that we will adopt all of them, but if there are good ideas, we will adopt them.

+## Overview

 Pre OOM Killer evict the specified pod before it is OOMKilled.

 Pre-oom-killer is based on preoomkiller-controller created by zapier and modified to evict by memory usage.